pathakg028/portfolio/Readme.md

 1. Twitter launches.
 2. Facebook opens its eDoors to everyone.

+2010: Facebook reaches 400 million active users.

+2010: The social media sites Pinterest and Instagram are launched.

+2011: Twitter and Facebook play a large role in the Middle East revolts.

+2013: Fifty-one percent of U.S. adults report that they bank online.

+2015: Instagram, the photo-sharing site, reaches 400 million users.

+2016: Google unveils Google Assistant

 # Relationship between fundamental aspects of the internet

 A server hosts information.
 An IP address is associated with that server.
 A DNS points you towards the IP address the server is on.
 AN ISP provides a gateway to the rest of the internet, that the DNS server is in charge of directing.
 A Browser communicates with your devices’ network access chip, and then to the ISP.
 A user creates information or accesses information through this browser.